Ayu5hsingh/Flight_Climb_module/README.md

 ## 📋 Overview

-This repository contains solutions to the Safety Line (SITA FOR AIRCRAFT) Data Science & Engineering technical assessment.
 The test evaluates practical skills in data processing, machine learning, API development, and deployment workflows commonly used in aviation data science environments.

 ## 🎯 Project Objectives